OpenCilk/www.opencilk.org/src/doc/tutorials/introduction-to-cilk-programming.md

 ```

 Function `fib` is the {% defn "serial projection" %} of `p_fib`,
-which means they compute exactly the same thing.
+which means it computes exactly the same result but without any tasks running simultaneously.
 So why bother with parallelism?
 Because of the differences in *how* `fib` and `p_fib` compute their (identical) results.
 For many computations, allowing tasks to run in parallel significantly reduces the resources required (e.g., time, storage, energy).